robenkleene/veep.vim/README.md

 #### Built-In Alternative

-`:set grepprg=rg\ --vimgrep | grep partshell` but that has the side effect of setting `grepprg` (which might be desirable!
-Setting `grepprg` to `rg` is a great alternative if the built-in `:grep` behavior isn't useful).
+`:set grepprg=rg\ --vimgrep | grep partshell` but that has the side effect of setting `'grepprg'` (which might be desirable!
+Setting `'grepprg'` to `rg` is a great alternative if the built-in `:grep` behavior isn't useful).

-`:cexpr system('rg --vimgrep partshell')` will also likely work, although technically this uses `errorformat` instead of `grepformat` to parse matching lines (note that `%`, which can usually be used on the command line to reference the current file, will not work in this context).
+`:cexpr system('rg --vimgrep partshell')` will also likely work, although technically this uses `'errorformat'` instead of `'grepformat'` to parse matching lines (note that `%`, which can usually be used on the command line to reference the current file, will not work in this context).

 ### `:Shlgrep[!]`